pps789/operating-system-2018/README.md

 > ## Lessons Learned
 > 1. Scheduler is so complicated and delicate.
-> 2. Adding new feature is very hard!
+> 1. Adding new feature is very hard!
 I read code much more than I wrote.
+> 1. To print a lot of things in kernel leads to kernel panic.
+It makes hard to debug.